June 30, 2024 flowers that attract butterflies to your garden

 Care Tips

-Prune heavily in early spring to promote growth and more blooms.
-Deadhead spent flowers to encourage continuous blooming throughout the season.
+Prune heavily in early spring as it will help growth and more flowers to bloom.
+Deadhead any flowers that need it which will also encourage continuous blooming throughout the season.
+Avoid planting it with these plants though as the will clash.

 Milkweed (Asclepias)